centreon/centreon-stream-connector-scripts/modules/docs/sc_macros.md

 "{cache.service.last_time_critical_scdate}" -- will be replaced by the service last_time_critical converted in a human readable date format
-"{state_type_sctype}" -- will be replaced by the service state_type in a human readable format (SOFT or HARD) "{state_scstate}" -- will be replaced by the servie state in a human readable format (OK, WARNING, CRITICAL or UNKNOWN) "{output_short}" -- will be replaced by the first line of the service output
+"{state_type_sctype}" -- will be replaced by the service state_type in a human readable format (SOFT or HARD) "{state_scstate}" -- will be replaced by the servie state in a human readable format (OK, WARNING, CRITICAL or UNKNOWN) "{output_scshort}" -- will be replaced by the first line of the service output "{cache.severity.service_scnumber}" -- will be replaced by 1 instead of "1" "{acknowledged_scstring}" -- will be replaced by "false" instead of false
 ```

 ## Module initialization